TITLE III, PART B: STRENGTHENING THE FOUNDATION OF MOREHOUSE COLLEGE

 Ensuring that African American Males Excel in a 21st Century World Focused on STEAM

-This activity focuses on strengthening STEM instruction and supporting STEM majors by creating opportunities to engage in STEM learning communities, research, and extracurricular activities.
+This STEM-focused activity strengthens instruction and supports majors by creating opportunities to engage in learning communities, research, and extracurricular activities.
 Through interdisciplinary efforts, Character Preeminence also supports enrichment opportunities that bring the Arts to STEM.
 As a result, faculty and students use the Makerspace to create STEAM projects.

 STEM Symposium Fall 2017